databricks-solutions/brickhouse-brands-demo/database/README.md

     NOCREATEDB
     NOCREATEROLE;

-GRANT CONNECT ON DATABASE postgres TO analytics_user;
+GRANT CONNECT ON DATABASE databricks_postgres TO analytics_user;
 GRANT USAGE ON SCHEMA public TO analytics_user;
 GRANT SELECT ON ALL TABLES IN SCHEMA public TO analytics_user;
 GRANT USAGE ON SCHEMA analytics TO analytics_user;